fnichol/dvm/README.md

 ## <a name="mac-tl-dr"></a> tl;dr for Mac Users

 Are you already a Vagrant user using Virtualbox?
-Use Homebrew?
+Use Homebrevw?
 Great!

 ```sh